Early morning fire damages Normal Hill home

-A fire early this morning did about $35,000 in damage to a Normal Hill residence before fire crews were able to extinguish the blaze.
+A fire early Sunday morning did about $35,000 in damage to a Normal Hill residence before fire crews were able to extinguish the blaze.

 The Lewiston Fire Department responded at 1:25 a.m. to a report of a structure fire in the 400 block of Sixth Avenue, according to a news release.
 Residents there said a chimney fire had extended to the building, and the first crews on scene reported smoke coming from the building’s second-story windows and eaves.
 Fire attack crews found smoke and flames on the first story upon entering the building, and the fire had extended into the walls and ceiling.